dsh0005/ssstatus-rs/README.md

   The same goes for the timezone.
 - The way `dbus` works clashes with how I want to do async.
 The matchers are pretty gross, and should make that obvious.
-- Tokio wants to offload writes to stdout to a worker thread.
-It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
-    - I could set stdout as nonblocking before starting Tokio.
-That might work.
-It'd mess up anything that isn't expecting it, but our stdout needs to be tightly controlled anyways.
-    - Nope!
-Tokio _still_ offloads to a worker thread for writes to stdout, but now the worker thread dies if it gets EAGAIN!
-    - I could still do something like get a `BorrowedFd` of stdout and do my output with that, but that's a lot of work.
 - We set timerslack to a reasonable value of 7.5 ms. We should really consider querying sway to see if we can figure out a better guess.